ronrothjr/The-Spiral-of-Becoming/README.md

 The underlying philosophy is that the framework succeeds not by being complete, but by being **generatively incomplete**.
 This openness transforms the project from an individual creation to **"humanity's ongoing discovery"**.

-The project is continually refined by its own struggles with tensions (such as Universal $\leftrightarrow$ Particular and Simple $\leftrightarrow$ Complex), demonstrating the very process it seeks to teach: **The Spiral of Becoming is itself becoming**.
+The project is continually refined by its own struggles with tensions (such as Universal $\leftrightarrow$ Particular and Simple $\leftrightarrow$ Complex), demonstrating the very process it seeks to teach: **The Threads of Becoming is itself becoming**.

 As an open-source project, its ultimate success is measured not by the absence of conflict or adherence to doctrine, but by whether it creates **more possibility than it closes**.